Louisiana vs. Marshall New Orleans Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - Louisiana is 6-3 against the spread and 9-0 overall this season when the team scores more than 22.8 points.

-- When Louisiana piles up more than 388.3 yards, the team is 4-3 against the spread and 7-0 overall.
+- In games that Louisiana piles up over 388.3 yards, the team is 4-3 against the spread and 7-0 overall.

-- This year, the Ragin' Cajuns have eight turnovers, 10 fewer than the Thundering Herd have takeaways (18).
+- The Ragin' Cajuns have eight giveaways this season, while the Thundering Herd have 18 takeaways .

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.